noprofits-org/hyperpolarizability.com/posts/cors-proxy.md

 res.removeHeader('content-encoding');
 ```

 Another challenge was handling various content types correctly.
-For JSON responses, I needed to parse and re-stringify the content.
-For binary data like images, I needed to forward the raw buffer without modification:
+For JSON responses, the content needed to be parsed and re-stringified.
+For binary data like images, the raw buffer had to be forwarded without modification:

 ```javascript
 // Handle different content types appropriately